© 2021, Christian Cassidy. Updated 2026.

 At

-on a match that had fallen on the floor.
+around 11:00 a.m., on Thursday, December 13, 1906, a boy working on the fourth floor of the building stepped on a match that had fallen onto the floor.
 He ended up striking it, which

-set fire to fibres on the floor and a stack of sweat pads next to it.
+set fire to discarded fibres and a stack of sweat pads next to it.

 James